It's that time of year again when our Vets need us the most. It is getting cold outside and many of

 the elements.
 While we snuggle up under our blankets and go to sleep, there is a veteran that has

-past away because they could not come out of the cold.
+passed away because they could not come out of the cold.
 We all need to do our part in helping these

 less fortunate people who have served us in a capacity that needs to be honored.
 They are the reason